dotnet/docs-aspire/docs/whats-new/preview-5.md

 Additional considerations for upgrading to preview 5 include:

 - [Application model changes](#application-model-changes): explore API changes and update your code where needed.
+- [Service Discovery API changes](#service-discovery-api-changes): Update your code to account for changes in the service discovery API.
 - [Allow unsecure transport for HTTP endpoints](#allow-unsecure-transport-for-http-endpoints): Ensure that your _launchSettings.json_ file includes an `https` profile.
 - [Dashboard security updates](#security-updates): Determine if you're impacted by security updates.
 - [Component breaking changes](#component-breaking-changes): Update source code to account for breaking component changes.